Pathobiology & Translational Science

 The objective of the Pathobiology and Translational Science Graduate Program is to ensure that the student is a highly trained, competitive scientist capable of pursuing a productive career in basic scientific research, translational research, industrial research and development, biotechnology, governmental research and regulation, or teaching of undergraduate, graduate, medical, or allied health students.
 Students acquire a broad background of knowledge in the biomedical sciences, detailed knowledge of his or her research area, the ability to carry out a critical analysis of the scientific literature, the ability to pose scientific questions, the skills to seek answers in the laboratory, and the ability to present concisely his or her research in written and oral form.

-Electives*: At least two graduate-level courses for a total of at least 6 credit hours. *Students may choose courses offered by Pathology and Laboratory Medicine and/or any biomedical department.
+*Students may choose courses offered by Pathology and Laboratory Medicine and/or any biomedical department, to meet their career goals and research needs.

 Doctoral Written Examination